inhere/php-sroute/README.md

     'matchAll' => '', // eg: '/site/maintenance' or `function () { echo 'System Maintaining ... ...'; }`

-    // auto route match @like yii framework 'autoRoute' => [
+    // auto route match @like yii framework
     // If is True, will auto find the handler controller file.
-        'enable' => false,
+    'autoRoute' => false,
     // The default controllers namespace, is valid when `'enable' = true` 'controllerNamespace' => '', // eg: 'app\\controllers'
     // controller suffix, is valid when `'enable' = true` 'controllerSuffix' => '',    // eg: 'Controller'
-    ],
 ]
 ```